Important Safety Information and Indications

-- Worsening of your tumor (tumor flare reaction).
-Tell your healthcare provider if you get any of these symptoms of tumor flare reaction while taking REVLIMID: tender, swollen lymph nodes; low-grade fever, pain or rash.
+- Worsening of your tumor (tumor flare reaction) can happen with REVLIMID and may cause death.
+Tell your healthcare provider if you get any of these symptoms of tumor flare reaction during treatment with REVLIMID: tender swollen lymph nodes; low-grade fever, pain or rash.

 - Thyroid problems.
 Your healthcare provider may check your thyroid function before you start taking REVLIMID and during treatment with REVLIMID.

 - Risk of early death in MCL.
 In people who have Mantle Cell Lymphoma (MCL), there may be a risk of dying sooner (early death) when taking REVLIMID.
 Talk with your healthcare provider about any concerns and possible risk factors.

 - The most common side effects of EMPLICITI when used with REVLIMID and dexamethasone include fatigue, diarrhea, fever, constipation, cough, numbness, weakness, tingling, or burning pain in your arms or legs, sore throat or runny nose, upper respiratory tract infection, decreased appetite, and pneumonia.

 - The most common side effects of EMPLICITI when used with POMALYST and dexamethasone include constipation and high blood sugar.